plpxsk/primer-template/README.md

 A template for a simple GitHub pages website using the Primer theme.

+With notes how to add blog, and other (front) matter.

 # Demo

 See what this looks like at [plpxsk.github.io/primer-template/](https://plpxsk.github.io/primer-template/)